Deciding how to pay for a car

-- If you use a credit card some car dealers charge a handling fee (sometimes as much as 3%).
-You’ll need to pay off the card bill in full the next month to avoid being charged interest.
+- If you use a credit card you’ll need to pay off the card bill in full the next month to avoid being charged interest.
 Also, not all dealers accept credit cards.

 - However, if you pay part (a minimum of £100) of the cost of your new car by credit card you benefit from purchase protection on the full amount.

 - Look ahead before deciding to pay by cash – are you planning any other big purchases over the next few years, such as buying a house?